 Leases.
 In February 2016, the FASB issued ASU 2016-02, which required lessees to recognize a right-of-use asset and related lease liability for leases classified as operating leases at the commencement date that have lease terms of more than 12 months.
 This ASU retains the classification distinction between finance leases and operating leases.
 ASU 2016-02 is effective for fiscal years, and interim periods, beginning after December 15, 2018.
 Early application is permitted, but we have not yet adopted ASU 2016-02.
-We are currently assessing the impact the adoption of ASU 2016-02 will have on our consolidated financial statements and related disclosures.
+This ASU requires application using a retrospective transition method.
+The impact on our consolidated balance sheets will be based on the present value of future lease payments, the amount of which will depend upon the population of leases in effect at the date of adoption.
+As of September 30, 2018, our population of leases consisted of operating leases for office space and office equipment with future minimum lease payments totaling \$5.4 million.
+We do not expect material changes to the recognition of operating lease expense in our consolidated statements of income.